Get in Touch

 Frameworks applied: Situation–Behavior–Impact; Feedforward methodology.

-Module 6: Building Followership and Engagement for Government
+Module 6: Building Followership and Engagement

-– Trust formation in growth environments within the public sector
+– Establishing trust in growth environments

-– Identifying credibility markers of effective leaders in government
+– Identifying credibility markers of effective leaders

 – Balancing psychological safety with performance standards